alaa-almaliki/magento2-events-log/README.md

  - graphql

 ### Note
-Since some events are not actually used in the events.xml file, the events logged don't wholly include all events.
+Since some events are not actually used in the events.xml files, the events logged don't wholly include all events.
 For example event `customer_save_after` is not used by Magento vanilla in any file, and so it is not logged when you run the command `php bin/magento alaa:events:log`.

 ### Events logged in Magento 2.4.1